kivy/pyobjus/docs/source/api.rst

     Dereference the C pointer to get the actual values

     :param objc_reference: `ObjcReferenceToType` Python representation of the C pointer.
-    :param of_type: If the function which you call returns a value, for example, an int, float, etc., pyobjus can determine the type which to convert it to.
+    :param of_type: If the function which you call returns a value, for example an int, float, etc., pyobjus can determine the type which to convert it to.
 But if you return a void pointer for eg. then you need to specify the type to which you want to convert it.
-An example of this is: `dereference(someObjcReferenceToType, of_type=ObjcInt)`
+An example of this is: `dereference(someObjcReferenceToType, of_type=ObjcInt)`.
-    :param return_count: When you are returning C array, you can/need specify number of returned values with this argument.
+    :param return_count: When you are returning a C array, you can/need specify number of returned values with this argument.
     :type return_count: Integer
-    :param partition: when you want to dereference multidimentional array, you need to spcify dimentions.
-Provide list with numbers which denotes dimensions.
-For `int array[10][10]`, you need to specify `partition=[10, 10]`
+    :param partition: When you want to dereference a multidimensional array, you need to specify it's dimensions.
+Provide a list with numbers which denote it's dimensions.
+For example, with `int array[10][10]`, you need to specify `partition=[10, 10]`.
-    :rtype: Actual value for some `ObjcReferenceToType` type
+    :rtype: Actual value for some `ObjcReferenceToType` type.

 .. function:: objc_c(some_char)

-    Initialize `NSNumber` with `Char` type.
+    Initialize `NSNumber` with a `Char` type.

     :param some_char: Char parameter
     :rtype: NSNumber.numberWithChar: Python representation